togakangaroo/curriculum/units/6-conditional/lessons/2-project/README.md

 ###Opening

 Let's play high low together as a class.
 I'm going to select a random number between 1 and 10 in my head.
 Your job is to guess the number.
+I can only say "too high", "too low", or "correct".

 ###Lecture
 You are going to build the guts of a high low game.
 You will be given starter code.
 Your instructions are: